BetterMoneyLabs/chaincash/contracts/offchain/apps/silvercents.md

 business of the vendors that participate in the SilverCents economy.

 The supply of SilverCents is determined by the participation of vendor entities and their customers.
-Vendors can mint new SilverCents by creating ChainCash notes that are 50% collateralized by DexySilver, and by a promise to redeem any of their SilverCents for constitutional silver dimes and quarters, within certain guidelines.
+Vendors can mint new SilverCents by creating notes against reserves that are 50% collateralized by DexySilver and 50% collateralized by tokenized real-world silver, and by a promise to redeem any of their SilverCents for constitutional silver dimes and quarters, within certain guidelines.

 Just like the actual junk silver, the SilverCents will circulate like an incompressible fluid in the local economies.
 In fact, it will be more liquid because customers carry their phones about all the time, but not silver quarters.